chuletsva/AutoFilter/README.md

 Autofilter simplifies data filtering using Expression Trees.
 Reduces amount of code needed for manual writing filter logic on backend side, enabling this work to be done on frontend

-Inspired by Max Arshinov's [article](https://habr.com/ru/company/jugru/blog/423891/)
+Inspired by Max Arshinov's [article](https://habr.com/ru/company/jugru/blog/423891/).

+Any issues or criticism are welcome :)

 ## Introduction